ehrpg/qstar/docs/crisis.md

 ##### Kneel down / Stand Up

-You kneel down on your kneews or stand up.
+You kneel down on your knees or stand up.

 [AP][]
 :   1